 Corporate net zero commitments send ripple effects across the globe

 The spread of corporate net zero targets is starting to make itself felt across the world – not only among businesses, but also far beyond.
 An increasing number of companies have started to scan - and then reduce - the climate impact of their international supply chains, sending ripple effects across continents.
-Clean Energy Wire presents a series of international case studies on the far-reaching impact of net zero targets, which will continue in the coming weeks.
+Clean Energy Wire presents a series of international case studies on the far-reaching impact of net zero targets - ranging from Taiwan's beleaguered chip industry to the offset gold rush in Mexico's forests, and from supposedly climate-neutral Netflix to India's heavy industry.
 Find the collection here.

 Regulation must enable markets for climate neutral products – German certifier TÜV Süd

 Markets are usually good at establishing standards and compliance themselves to facilitate business, but climate neutral products and emission reductions appear to be an exception to this rule, says Georgios Agrafitiotis, auditor for carbon management at German technical inspection provider TÜV Süd.
 The interest by companies to have their products certified for climate credentials has grown rapidly in the past years, mostly thanks to regulation compelling them to step up their emissions reduction efforts, he argues.
 In this interview, Agrafitios explains to Clean Energy Wire why climate certification often is "detective work" that can produce very accurate results, how companies mutually push themselves to deliver cleaner products and why Germany's technical inspectors follow a British guideline to carry out their tasks.
 Read the interview here.

 Truly climate-neutral products still only possible in theory - German env agency